Implementation Guidelines

 Once you have a strategy or design guidelines, write them down to help maintain consistency over time.
 Check out this [Wikimedia runbook example](https://wikitech.wikimedia.org/wiki/Performance/Runbook/Grafana_best_practices).

-If you are creating a dashboard to play or experiment, then put the word TEST
+* If you are creating a dashboard to play or experiment, then put the word `TEST` or `TMP` in the name.

 This page outlines some best practices to follow when managing Grafana dashboards.